Peter Hall (RNZAF officer): No. 488 (NZ) Squadron

-In July 1943, Hall was transferred to No. 488 (NZ) Squadron, which operated De Havilland Mosquito night-fighters from RAF Bradwell Bay in Essex.
-With his navigator, Flying Officer D. Marriott, he was patrolling over southeast England on the night of 25/26 November, when ground radar directed him onto an enemy aircraft.
-Identified as a Messerschmitt Me 410, he pursued it across the English Channel to just off Calais when he opened fire and saw an explosion on the fuselage of the aircraft.
+In July 1943, Hall was transferred to No. 488 (NZ) Squadron, which operated De Havilland Mosquito night-fighters from Bradwell Bay in Essex.
+With his navigator, Flying Officer D. Marriott, he was patrolling over southeast England on the night of 25 November, when ground radar directed him onto an enemy aircraft.
+Identified as a Messerschmitt Me 410 heavy fighter, he pursued it across the English Channel to just off Calais when he opened fire and saw an explosion on the fuselage of the aircraft.
 Although he did not see it crash, the aircraft was later confirmed as destroyed.
-On one night in February 1944, Hall and his navigator was credited with a Dornier Do 217 probably destroyed; it had been caught in searchlights and Hall observed smoke coming from one of its engines when he opened fire but lost sight of it when making another attack.
-Later in the patrol, he shot down a Heinkel He 177 heavy bomber close to Wadhurst.
+On the night of 24 February 1944, Hall and his navigator were credited with a Dornier Do 217 medium bomber as probably destroyed; it had been caught in searchlights and Hall observed smoke coming from one of its engines when he opened fire but lost sight of it when making another attack.
+Later in the patrol, he shot down a Junkers Ju 188 medium bomber close to Wadhurst.

-Following the invasion of Normandy No. 488 Squadron began performing offensive operations, operating from the permanent RAF station at Zeals, in Wiltshire.
-The squadron patrolled over the landing beaches, protecting the land forces from night attacks mounted by German bombers but also carried out intruder missions, seeking targets of opportunity such as transport vehicles and German aircraft.
-On the night of 14/15 June, Hall destroyed a Junkers Ju 88 near Saint-Lô, in France.
+Following the invasion of Normandy, No. 488 Squadron began performing offensive operations, operating from the permanent RAF station at Zeals, in Wiltshire.
+The squadron patrolled over the landing beaches, protecting the land forces from night attacks mounted by German bombers but also carrying out intruder missions, seeking targets of opportunity such as transport vehicles and German aircraft.
+On the night of 14 June, Hall destroyed a Junkers Ju 88 medium bomber near Saint-Lô, in France.
 His own Mosquito was damaged in the encounter and he had to fly back to Zeals on one engine.
 A few nights later, another Ju 88 was shot down by Hall in the same area.